-BIOM 611 Interventional Treatment Systems 3(3,0)

-This course introduces students to the contributions of technology to direct disease treatment.
+BIOM 611 Interventional Treatment Systems 3(3,0) This course introduces students to the contributions of technology to direct disease treatment.
 It highlights the need for reliable technology development for surgical suite healthcare interface.
-The emphasis will be on assessing the wide variety of technologies that have made surgical procedures more reliable, less traumatic, and shorter in duration, as well as understanding materials know-how advances that lead to the development of technologies allowing minimally invasive treatment of a variety of diseases.
-Covered topics include: anesthesia/monitoring devices, intraoperative neurophysiological monitoring, spontaneous activity, angioplasty, stents, embolic filters, cardiac ablation catheters, stereotactic procedures and clinical applications.
+The emphasis will be on assessing th e wide variety of technologies that have made surgical procedures more reliable, shorter in duration, as well as understanding materials know-how to the development of technologies allowing minimally invasive tre eatment of a variety of diseases.
+Covered topics include anesthesia/monitoring devices, intraoperative neurophysiological monitoring, spontaneous activity, angioplasty, stents, embolic filters, cardiac ablation catheters, stereotactic procedures and c linical applications.
 Prerequisite: BIOM 414.

-BIOM 612 Emerging Techniques in Healthcare 3(3,0)

-This course introduces students to new treatment and diagnosis strategies, as well as new applications of existing technologies, have emerged wide range of ideas as case studies in innovation.
-It highlights the factors determining the degree to which these techniques become accepted.
-The emphasis will be on proving the efficacy of the emerging medical technologies.
-Covered topics include: hyperbaric oxygen therapy, indications and outcomes for hyperbaric oxygen treatment, delivery strategies for image-guided thermal therapy, electrotherapy, hearing and audiologic assessment, pure-tone audiometry, speech recognition testing, spontaneous otoacoustic emissions (SOAE), immittance audiometry, slit lamp, opthalmology sets, ear, nose and throat (ENT) devices.
+BIOM 612 Emerging Techniques in Healthcare 3(3,0) This course i ntroduces students to new treatment and diagnosis st rategies, as well as new applicat ions of existing technologies, have emerged wide rang ge of ideas as case studies in inr novation.
+It highlights the factors determining the deg ree to which these techniques b ecome accepted.
+The emphasis will be on proving the efficacy of the emerging me edical technologies.
+Covered topics include: hyperbar ric oxygen therapy, indications and outcomes for hyperbaric oxygen treatment, delivery strategies for image-guided thermal therapy, electrotherapy, hearing and audiologic assessment, pure-tone audiometry, speech recognition testing, spontaneous otoacoustic emissions (SOAE), immittance audiometry, slit lamp, opthalmology sets, ear, nose and throat (ENT) devices.
 Prerequisite: BIOM 417.

-BIOM 613 Human Performance Engineering 3(3,0)
+BIOM 613 Human Performance Engineering

 This course describes concepts, methods, and tools that strive toward treatment of each of specific areas with the engineering rigor that is routinely applied to artificial systems.
-It emphasizes on the evaluation of an individual's performance capacities;

-the design of assistive devices and the design of operator interfaces for medical instruments.
+It emphasizes the evaluation of an individual's performance capacities, the design of assistive devices and the design of operator interfaces for medical instruments.
 Importance is thus placed on combination of cause-and-effect and statistical models, measurements of varying degrees of sophistication that are selected to fit needs of a particular circumstance, and various types of analyses.
-Covered topics include: gait analysis, neuromuscular functional unit, range of motion and extremes of motion, endurance, reliability, limitations, analysis of sensory-motor control performance, measurement instruments and procedures, models of human mental processing and performance, physical task analysis.
+Covered topics include gait analysis, neuromuscular functional unit, range of motion and extremes of motion, endurance, reliability, limitations, analysis of sensory-motor control performance, measurement instruments and procedures, models of human mental processing and performance, physical task analysis.
 Prerequisite: BIOM 530.